ryansurf/cli-surf/README.md

 Surfs up!

-CLI Surf is a real time ocean data and forecasting service used in the command line.
+cli-surf is a real time ocean data and forecasting service used in the command line.

 Inspired by [wttr.in](https://github.com/chubin/wttr.in)

 ## Usage

-Using your browser or CLI you can access the service
+Using your browser or command-line interface you can access the service.

 ```
 $ curl localhost:8000